-In this subsection we describe the FBQC implementation of the identity gate, the simplest logical channel shown in Fig.~\ref{figAllLogicalBlocks}, and in particular the implementation of its ports and boundaries.
-The fusion graph is cubic with dimensions $d \times d \times d$, and fusions on qubits of neighbouring resource are performed as before.
-Qubits on the primal and dual boundaries are measured to ensure only the appropriate boundary checks remain as members of $\mathcal{S}$ (defined in the following).
-The remaining boundary checks on each port then define exactly a surface code, with membrane stabilizers given by
+In this subsection we describe the FBQC implementation of the identity gate, the simplest logical operation shown in Fig.~\ref{figAllLogicalBlocks}, and in particular the implementation of its ports and boundaries.
+The fusion graph is cubic with dimensions $d \times d \times d$, and fusions on qubits of neighboring resource are performed as before.
+Qubits on the primal and dual boundaries are measured to ensure that only the appropriate boundary checks remain as members of $\mathcal{S}$ (defined in the following).
+The remaining boundary checks on each port then exactly define a surface code, with membrane stabilizers given by

-The membranes $m^{X, X}, m^{Z,Z}$ represent the world-sheet of each logical operator through the fusion network, and they define the action of the channel.
+The membranes $m^{X, X}, m^{Z,Z}$ represent the world sheet of each logical operator through the fusion network, and they define the action of the logical instrument.
 They are depicted in Figs.~\ref{fig:surviving_on_boundary},~\ref{fig:fbqc_membranes}.
 Undetectable errors strings are those that cross from one primal (dual) boundary to the other, thereby introducing an error on the membrane.